Many UK Women Are Not Sufficiently Protecting Their Futures

-According to Moneyfacts finance expert Sylvia Waycott, women are aware of their worth.
+According to Moneyfacts finance expert Sylvia Waycott, women know their worth.
 This makes it even more surprising that so many women have not fully protected their financial futures.

 Being a Smart Life Insurance Shopper

-When shopping for critical illness and life cover, women want the best prices.
-Gender-neutral pricing when into effect at the end of 2012 with the introduction of the EU Gender Directive.
+Women want the best prices when shopping for critical illness and life cover.
+Gender-neutral pricing was enacted at the end of 2012 with the introduction of the EU Gender Directive.
 This increased the premiums for life policies and some other products for women.

 By law, women must be treated the same as men when dealing with insurance coverage.
 Premiums are based on age, health status, occupation, smoking status, lifestyle, and other factors.

-Value-added features should also be taken into account because these are often useful benefits.
+Value-added features should also be considered because these are often useful benefits.
 This ensures that women receive the best deals for the cover they want.

 Comparison websites allow consumers to compare cover from leading insurers and get free quotes without visiting each insurance company’s website individually.

-A lump sum benefit provided by a life insurance for retired women policy is not subject to income or capital gains tax and when structured as a trust, is also exempt from inheritance tax.
-Joint cover is available for married women and critical illness cover can be added to a life policy for increased protection.
+A lump sum benefit provided by a life insurance for retired women policy is not subject to income or capital gains tax.
+When structured as a trust, is also exempt from inheritance tax.
+Joint cover is available for married women, and critical illness cover can be added to a life policy for increased protection.

 Items To Take Note Of

-The type and amount of life cover vary based on the personal circumstances of the woman.
+The type and amount of life cover vary based on the woman’s personal circumstances.
 The least expensive cover may not be the best cover for the prospective insured.
-Once the policy is bound, the female is covered for the term listed in the policy but if premiums are not paid cover will be cancelled.
+Once the policy is bound, the female is covered for the term listed in the policy, but if premiums are not paid, the cover will be cancelled.

 To prevent a lapse in cover, an existing policy should not be cancelled until a replacement policy has gone into effect.